EOSC-synergy/o3webapp/src/services/API/testing/README.md

 ```
     let store;
     beforeEach(() => {
-        store = createTestStore(); // make sure to import this function from store.js
+        store = createTestStore(); // make sure to import this function from store.ts
     });
 ```